 The IPv6 is rather recent, as it was created in 1994.
-It was called internet engineer taskforce; they have been begun deployment to fulfill the need for more addresses.
-It also resolves certain issues that came along with IPv4.
-The IPv6 uses around 128b bit scheme, which means 2^128 addresses can be generated, or 340 unadecillion unique address spaces can be made.
-Such massive numbers mean that there will and can be IP addresses for years to come, decades or centuries even.
+It was called the internet engineer task force; they have been begun deployment to fulfil the need for more addresses.
+It also resolves specific issues that came along with IPv4.
+The IPv6 uses around 128b bit scheme, which means 2^128 addresses can be generated, or 340 undecillion unique address spaces can be made.
+Such massive numbers indicate that there will and can be IP addresses for years to come, decades or centuries even.
 IPv6 is also termed as IPng or IP next generation.

 |Fragmentation||Fragmentation is done by sending and forwarding routes.||Fragmentation is done only by the sender.|

 |Network Configuration||Networks have to be configured either manually or with DHCP.
 IPv4 requires more maintenance efforts.||IPv6, on the other hand, supports auto-configuration|

 |Best feature||There is a widespread usage of NAT (Network address translation) devices which allows a single NAT address to mask thousands of non-routable addresses, making end-to-end integrity achievable.||It allows direct addressing because of the sheer number of addresses available.|